GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-int-cross-region/recipe-cross-reg-int-app-lb-vm-dns/README.md

 ## Testing

 To test the load balancer behaviour, you can simply disable the service on the backend instances by connecting via SSH and issuing the `sudo systemctl stop nginx` command.

+If the backends are unhealthy and the necessary firewall rules are in place, check that the Docker containers have started successfully on the instances by connecting via SSH and issuing the `sudo systemctl status nginx` command.

 <!-- TFDOC OPTS files:1 -->
 <!-- BEGIN TFDOC -->